-Account Review: At regularly held portfolio review meetings, all Portfolio Managers, Traders, and Portfolio Management Associates review the current investment strategy, and current holdings in each managed portfolio.
+Account Review: Portfolio review meetings are generally held every two weeks, where Portfolio Managers, Traders, and Portfolio Management Associates review the current investment strategy and current holdings in each managed portfolio.
 Issues such as turnover, security weighting and sector weighting are all reviewed to be sure we are following both firm and client guidelines.
 Model changes, priority buys, sells and trims are set at these meetings.
 Our Portfolio Management Associates review and rebalance accounts periodically or as required by account or trading activity under the guidance of our Chief Executive Officer, Portfolio Managers and Co-Chief Investment Officers.